Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 * Analytics: We could implement a way to track user information for analytic purposes as that would be helpful for the business owner to make decisions, but we don't expect this will be in version 1.0.
 We want the game to be playable before we worry about collecting data for business decisions.

 * User Acquisition: While user acquisition will be key for the game to be popular in the long term, we want to prioritize making the game playable and fun before implementing new ways to gain players.
-Focusing on making the core gameplay fun will be far more productive towards enticing new players than trying other methods of recruitment.
-Multiplayer will be prioritized as a useful tool for user acquisition since it is gameplay-based but will come second to the single-player base game.
-If single-player and multiplayer are implemented we will move on to adding some of the feature requirements listed in the User Acquisition section to begin to expand the player base.
+Focusing on making the core gameplay fun will be far more productive in enticing new players than trying other methods of recruitment.
+Multiplayer will be prioritized over other user acquisition strategies since it is gameplay-based but will come second to the single-player base game.
+If single-player and multiplayer are implemented we will move on to adding some of the feature requirements listed in the User Acquisition section to begin to expand the player base, but we don't expect these will be in version 1.0.

 *